A semi-canonical reduction for periods of Kontsevich-Zagier: Difference of volumes and Riemann approximations

 \subsection{Partition by Riemann sums}

-We assume that $p$ is positive and $0<\vol_d(K_2) < \vol_d(K_1)$, without loss of generality.
-The aim of this part is to prove that we can construct a third compact semi-algebraic set $K$ from $K_1$ and $K_2$ such that $p=\vol_d(K)$.
-We use an approximation by inner and outer Riemann sums, following the procedure described in~\cite[sec.
-3.4]{Yosh08}.
+Without loss of generality, we assume that $p$ is positive and that $0<\vol_d(K_2) < \vol_d(K_1)$.
+We use a similar geometric construction to that in~\cite[Sec.~3.4]{Yosh08} about inner and outer Riemann sums of compact semi-algebraic sets.\\

-As $K_1$ and $K_2$ are compact then bounded, suppose that there exists a positive integer $r>0$ such that both of them are contained in the cube $[0,r]^d$.
-We construct a partition of both semi-algebraic sets using rational cubes.
-Let $n$ be a positive integer and define the family of cubes subdividing $[0,r]^d$:
+Since $K_1$ and $K_2$ are bounded subsets of $\RR^d$, we assume that there exists a positive integer $r>0$ such that both sets are contained in the hypercube $[0,r]^d$.
+In the following, we construct a partition of both $K_1$ and $K_2$ using rational subcubes.
+Let $n$ be a positive integer and define the parametrized family of cubes subdividing $[0,r]^d$ as follows: